Norman G. Baker: Early life

-Baker was born to a wealthy family in the small Mississippi river town of Muscatine, Iowa.
+Baker was born to a wealthy family in the small Mississippi River town of Muscatine, Iowa.
 He was the tenth and last child of locally prominent parents.
 His father, John Baker, had reportedly patented 126 inventions, and his mother, Frances Mary (née Anshulz), was a writer before she married.

 Career

 As inventor

 Although Baker is usually described as having begun his career as a vaudeville performer, he showed early promise as an inventor and a machinist.
 Norman Baker invented and, through his Tangley Company, successfully manufactured and sold the Tangley Automatic Air Calliope or calliaphone, a variation of the then-common steam organ.
 This mobile, stentorian contrivance was much in demand for fairgrounds and circuses.
 Baker also formed numerous local businesses under the Tangley or Baker name.
-By 1904, Baker became intrigued by travelling shows presenting "mentalists" and other vaudeville performers to the public.
+By 1904, Baker had become intrigued by travelling shows presenting "mentalists" and other vaudeville performers to the public.
 He set up his own troupe and, as "Charles Welch," travelled the country with it.
 A person of the show, regardless of his actual identity, remained the "mind-reader Pearl Tangley."